zack714/COE301---Intro-to-Programming/README.md

-This class is a introduction to programming through the use of the C language.
-Basic data types and control structures such as loops and if/else statements are studied.
-Arrays are also explored.
+This class is an introduction to programming using C++.
+The first half of the class studies programming basics like data types, loops, and containers (arrays and, more importantly, vectors).
+The latter half is dedicated to the use of Matlab to perform tasks like matrix calculations.